 I took this photo from the front door of my home in Panama City Beach, Florida.
 If anyone knows what would cause a cloud formation like this, I would love to know, as the weather on this day was normal.

 Sometimes even an ugly, traffic filled ride home from work can be beautiful.
 This was taken while sitting in traffic right outside of Chicago, IL.
-There might not be any flowers or wild life, but the earth will still show her beauty.

 I have a wonderful vista from my kitchen window and see some beautiful clouds.
 I live right by the beach on the West of England coast line and I'm sure that makes for some fabulous looking clouds as the winds come straight off the sea.